 With its modern multicultural cities, quaint small towns, spectacular national parks and landmarks such as Niagara Falls and the snow-capped Banff mountains, Canada has plenty to offer in terms of locations.
 But it has been thanks largely to a long-established incentive system — and an exchange rate that favours many outside producers — that the country has become known as ‘Hollywood North’, with a major production sector, leading VFX companies and a thriving animation business.

 According to a report from the Canadian Media Producers Association (CMPA), overall Canadian film and TV production was down 3% in 2016 to $5.1bn (c$6.76bn), due largely to a decline in in-house production by the country’s broadcasters.
 Foreign location and service production, however, was up 2% to $2.64bn, with the number of visiting feature films increasing 15% and the number of TV series jumping 36%.
 Canadian production was up 1% to $6.36bn (c$2.87bn), with a 5% increase in the value of TV production being offset by a 28% drop in the value of theatrical film production.

 Most location and service productions come to Canada from the US — CMPA logged 261 incoming US productions in 2015-16, an increase of 32% on the previous year — but many visiting projects are dual-nationality productions made under one of the country’s 50-plus co-production treaties.

-There are two federal incentives — the CPTC credit, designed for Canadian or official co-production projects, and the PSTC, geared towards foreign projects (see below) — and most of the country’s 10 provinces and three territories have their own incentives that can be stacked with the federal breaks.
+Canada has two federal incentives — the Canadian Film or Video Production Tax Credit (CPTC), designed for Canadian or official co-production projects, and the Canadian Film or Video Production Services Tax Credit (PSTC), geared towards foreign projects.
+Most of the country’s 10 provinces and three territories have their own incentives that can be ‘stacked’ with the federal breaks.

 Infrastructure and crews

-Would he come back?
+Would she come back?